— Supporting journalism on city solutions —

 Our travel grants of up to $1,500 enable journalists to travel to cities within the U.S. to produce one or more stories for publication.
 The awards, selected through a competitive review process, cover travel expenses necessary for on-the-ground reporting.

 We invite full-time freelancers as well as journalists currently employed by a news organization to apply.
-We anticipate the next application window to open in the fall of 2024.

 Eligibility & Expectations

-• Timing: The expectation is that travel will occur within three months of award receipt, and the story will be submitted to the pitched outlet within three months of travel ending.
+- Timing: The expectation is that travel will occur within three months of award receipt, and the story will be submitted to the pitched outlet within three months of travel ending.

-• Geography: Travel must be within the U.S., and can be local or long distance, and by any means of reasonable transport (bus, rail, air, auto, etc.).
+- Geography: Travel must be within the U.S., and can be local or long distance, and by any means of reasonable transport (bus, rail, air, auto, etc.).

-• Promotion: It is expected that stories produced with a grant will briefly mention the Peirce Foundation’s support for the project at the end.
+- Promotion: It is expected that stories produced with a grant will briefly mention the Peirce Foundation’s support for the project at the end.
 Grant recipients are expected to promote the story from their social media accounts and may be asked to participate in Foundation efforts to publicize the availability and impact of Journalism Travel Grants in the future.

 Application Review Process